Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Display age rating](../../Assets/Screenshots/POS/Management/GlobalSettings/DisplayAgeVerification.png "[Display age rating]")

+Prevent the cashiers from selling offers to children or young people that are not suitable for them.

-By default, offers with an age rating can only be added to the basket if the cashier confirms explicitly that s/he has checked the age of the customer.
+By default, offers with an age verification can only be added to the basket if the cashier confirms explicitly that s/he has checked the age of the customer.
 For detailed information, see [Verify the age](../Operation/02_SelectOffer.md#verify-the-age).

 The following prerequisites must be met to use this feature:
 - You have assigned the *Age rating* attribute to the offer-related attribute set in the *Omni-Channel* module.
-See the POS basic set for reference.
+See the *POS basic set* for reference.
 - You have specified the age rating for an offer, such as 16 or 18, if necessary.
 Actindo uses the number (of years) to calculate the birthdate that must not be undercut and that is displayed in the *Age verification* window.
 - If you want to display an explanatory text in addition, add an *Age rating description* attribute with which you can create the text.
-See the POS basic set for reference.
+See the *POS basic set* for reference.
 Actindo uses the text to display it in the *Age verification window*.

 The following fields and features are available in the window: